arcaneAgilmente/consensual/readme.txt

 Pad codes cannot be used while in the special menu.

 Special menu on Evaluation:
-The song properties and tags menus can also be accessed on the Evaluation screen, by tapping select.
+The song properties and tags menus can also be accessed on the Evaluation screen, by tapping select, or by holding MenuLeft and tapping Start.
+Hold MenuRight and tap Start to take a screenshot on Evaluation if you don't have a Select button.

 Pane display on Select Music:
 The pane display on Select Music can be customized.